 This course helps train students in all phases of business communication: speaking, listening, reading, and writing.
-A review of letter styles, combined with different types of business letters, e.g., sales and credit, etc., is included.
+A review of letter styles, combined with different types of business letters is included.
 Correct and effective use of the telephone, administrative and reception duties are also covered.

 Students learn the techniques of responding to interviews, using a confident approach to obtain the job wanted.
-They also make personal resumes, complete applications forms and write covering letters.
-(2:1:2) Prerequisite: English 051 or equivalent and Typing 072.
+They also compose personal communications, such as letter of application, resumés, and thank you letters.

+Prerequisite: English 051 or equivalent and Typing 072.